Jiya-Ull-Haq/Jiya-Ull-Haq/README.md

 - 🎓 Computer Science Student @ AEC.
 - 👨🏻‍💻 Passionate programmer & a Leader
 - 🔬 Data Science ♡
-- 📚 Understanding Business projects & Ideas 🚀
+- 📚 Building Business projects 🚀
 - 🔭 Always curious to learn new stuff and am very keen on working in a new and challenging environment.
 - ⚡ I count with good absorption to new technologies, learning and presenting skills.